sea-of-stuff/castore/README.md

 </dependency>
 ```

-This project is not available via a maven repository yet, so you will have to install this yourself `mvn install`.
+This project is not available via a maven repository yet, so you will have to install this yourself by running `mvn install`.

-Alternatively you can produce a `.jar` for the project and add it as a dependency for your project.
+Alternatively you can produce a `.jar` for the project, `mvn package -am -DskipTests`.

 ---